Distraction Osteogenesis, Pasadena, CA

 Does distraction osteogenesis leave scars on the face?

 Generally no. The entire surgery is performed within the mouth and the distraction devices used by Drs.
-Elias, Stephens and Jun remain inside the mouth in most cases.
+Elias, Jun, Stephens and Verratti remain inside the mouth in most cases.
 There are typically no facial incisions and therefore, no facial scars.

 Are there any age limitations for patients who can receive osteogenesis?